• Skip to primary navigation

 • The ice cream base should be fully cooled down before you pour it into your ice cream maker.
 Depending on the type of ice cream maker that you have you will have to cool its bowl a day in advance.
 Simply read the instructions of your ice cream maker.
 I bought an extra bowl with mine so I always have one stashed in the freezer for instant use.

 • While the ice cream base is cooling down in the fridge place the raspberries into a saucepan.
-Add two tbsp palm sugar and gently heat until they start to thaw and liquify.
+Add two tablespoon palm sugar and gently heat until they start to thaw and liquify.
 Simmer until the liquid has reduced to half the amount and strain through a sieve.
 Discard the seeds.
 If you do not strain the seeds away then you will have a very gritty ice cream.

 • Once the base has cooled take it out of the fridge and pour it into your ice cream maker and run it for about 5 minutes.
 Add half the raspberry sauce and let the machine continue to run until the ice cream is almost formed.
 In the last minutes add the rest of the raspberry sauce.
 Of course you can add the sauce instantly in one batch but that will result in evenly coloured, pink ice cream and you won't get the nicely marbled effect.